Homemade Orange Marmalade Recipe

 I’ve always been a jam girl.
 As a little kid, when it came to making a PB&J sandwich, I’d always plead for more J and less PB.
 I’m the same way as an adult!
 While I’ll always have a nostalgic soft spot in my heart for store bought grape jelly, my tastes matured to greener pastures with recipes like this truly incredible homemade Orange Marmalade.

-The most delicious thing (in my humble opinion) about Orange Marmalade is the touch of vanilla in there.
+The most delicious thing (in my humble opinion) about this sweet Orange Marmalade is the touch of vanilla in there.
 There’s just enough to make you think of an orange creamsicle when you taste it, but not so much that it competes with the tangy orange flavor.
+It’s the perfect balance of sweetness to offset the bitter taste of the orange peel.

-This simple Orange Marmalade recipe is so delightfully easy to make.
+This easy Orange Marmalade recipe is so delightfully easy to make with no added commercial pectin.
 You’ll need some time to hang out a bit so you can stir occasionally, and it takes a bit of time to thicken up to a jam consistency, but your patience will be greatly rewarded by the most beautiful results.

 - Sugar – Granulated sugar adds the perfect balance of sweetness.